TommyJackson85/techfix_overlap/README-TESTING.md

     - to a number greater than 0, the page is reloaded showing the changes.

 - For posts in all drop down panels,
-    - they are further destinguished by their status cateogories through different background colors (Red for To Do, Yellow for Doing, and Green for Done), in which is particularly useful for the profile page where they are all mixed together.
+    - they are further destinguished by their status cateogories through different colored status labels (Red for To Do, Yellow for Doing, and Green for Done), in which is particularly useful for the profile page where they are all mixed together.
     - They contain all details of the post, but a shortened title and description.
     - a view button is included to access the detail page.